qri-io/website/content/docs/reference/starlib.md

 #### get_rows
 `x.get_rows(sheet_name)`

-  returns a 2 dimentional list of data from the specified sheet.
+  returns a 2 dimensional list of data from the specified sheet.
 See above `get_url` example for use